neefrankie/origami/README.md

 ## Custom Template

 The nunjuck template you include from this module provide social platforms of `wechat, weibo, linkedin, facebook, twitter`.
-If you do not want ot show all of them, you can generate your own partial files.
+If you do not want to show all of them, you can generate your own partial files.
 In a node.js file:

 ```js
 const { resolve } = require('path');